ORCA: Open-ended Response Correctness Assessment for Audio Question Answering: Related work

 \subsection{Human annotation variability}

-Human annotation disagreement in NLP tasks often reflects genuine ambiguity rather than noise \cite{plank-2022-problem,sandri-etal-2023-dont}.
-Several works have explored modeling label distributions and uncertainty quantification in text-based tasks \cite{liu-etal-2023-afraid,wu-etal-2024-modelling,leonardelli-etal-2023-semeval}, no previous work has applied distributional modeling to assess answer correctness for audio QA.
+Human annotation disagreement in subjective tasks often reflects genuine ambiguity rather than noise~\cite{plank-2022-problem,sandri-etal-2023-dont,fleisig-etal-2024-perspectivist}.
+There is a rising trend of works which model rather than marginalize annotator disagreement in diverse text-based tasks including machine translation~\cite{pmlr-v204-giovannotti23a}, part-of-speech tagging~\cite{fornaciari-etal-2021-beyond} and toxic speech detection~\cite{davani-etal-2022-dealing,leonardelli-etal-2023-semeval,fleisig-etal-2023-majority,wu-etal-2024-modelling,ni-etal-2026-reasoning}, as well as speech-based ones such as modeling listener bias for judging speech synthesis~\cite{leng2021mbnet,huang2022ldnet} and emotion recognition~\cite{wu-etal-2023-estimating}.
+However, no previous work has applied distributional modeling to assess answer correctness for open-ended QA, a gap which we address in this paper.